P2: Structured, Parseable Output

 - `OutputFormat` enum with `Text`, `Json`, `Jsonl` variants deriving `ValueEnum`.

-- `OutputConfig` struct with `format`, `use_color`, and `quiet` fields.
+- `OutputConfig` struct with `format`, `use_color`, and `quiet` fields threaded through every output-producing function.

 - `serde_json` in `Cargo.toml`.

-- No `println!` in `src/` outside the output module — every print goes through `OutputConfig`.
+- No `println!` in `src/` outside the output module: every print goes through `OutputConfig`.

 - Exit-code constants or match arms mapping error variants to distinct numeric codes.